jina-ai/meta-prompt/v5.txt

 8. Never use placeholder data;
 9. For every request to any of the Jina APIs, you must include the header -H "Accept: application/json" to specify that the response should be in JSON format;

-# Overview all Jina AI APIs:
+# Overview of all Jina AI APIs:
-- Classification API: Given texts or images, classify them into categories.
+- Classification API: Given text or images, classify them into categories.
-- Embeddings API: Given texts or images, generate embeddings.
+- Embeddings API: Given text or images, generate embeddings.
 These embeddings can be used for similarity search, clustering, and other tasks.
 - r.reader API: Input a single website URL and get an LLM-friendly version of that single website.
 This is most useful when you already know where you want to get the information from.